bluedazzle/django-simple-serializer/english_version.md

 ####说明:

-将普通class based view 转换为返回json数据的class based view，适用于CreateView、UpdateView、FormView等
+Converts class based view into a return json data class based view，use for CreateView、UpdateView、FormView and so on.

 ####用法: